Metropolis-Hastings Sampling for 3D Gaussian Reconstruction: Introduction

-We summarize our contributions as follows: \begin{itemize}[leftmargin=*] \item We introduce an adaptive Metropolis–Hastings (MH) framework that replaces densification heuristics in 3DGS with a closed-form Bayesian posterior for each Gaussian and a lightweight photometric surrogate that turns the MH acceptance ratio into a single logistic–voxel product. \item To this end, we derive Metropolis–Hastings transition equations that are specialized to 3DGS and prove that this MH sampler is mathematically sound, demonstrating that the heuristic densification rule in 3DGS can be recast as a principled MH update. \item We show through our experiments that our framework attains state-of-the-art view-synthesis quality with faster convergence. \end{itemize}
+We summarize our contributions as follows: \begin{itemize}[leftmargin=*] \item We introduce an adaptive Metropolis–Hastings (MH) framework that replaces densification heuristics in 3DGS with a closed-form Bayesian posterior for each Gaussian and a lightweight photometric surrogate that turns the MH acceptance ratio into a single logistic–voxel product. \item To this end, we derive Metropolis–Hastings transition equations that are specialized to 3DGS and prove that this MH sampler is mathematically sound, demonstrating that the heuristic densification rule in 3DGS can be recast as a principled MH update. \item Our experiments show that our framework achieves compelling view synthesis quality while converging faster. \end{itemize}